nipreps/smriprep/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Oscar Esteban at <oesteban@stanford.edu>
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Oscar Esteban at &lt;oesteban@stanford.edu&gt;
-or Chris Markiewicz at <markiewicz@stanford.edu>, two members of the project team.
+or Chris Markiewicz at &lt;markiewicz@stanford.edu&gt;, two members of the project team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.